Ogawamachi Station (Tokyo)

 Ogawamachi Station (小川町駅, Ogawamachi-eki) is a subway station in Chiyoda, Tokyo, Japan, operated by the Tokyo subway operator Tokyo Metropolitan Bureau of Transportation (Toei).
 The station opened on March 16, 1980.

 Lines

 Ogawamachi Station is served by the Toei Shinjuku Line, and is located 6.5 km from Shinjuku Station.
 The station is numbered "S-07".
 It is connected to Awajichō Station on the Tokyo Metro Marunouchi Line and Shin-Ochanomizu Station on the Tokyo Metro Chiyoda Line via underground passages.
+It is also relatively close to Kanda Station on the Tokyo Metro Ginza Line (around 300 meters to the east), although it is not officially recognized as a transfer station and there is no transfer corridor between the two stations.

 Layout

-Ogawamachi Station has a single island platform on the 6th basement ("B6F") level, serving two tracks.
+Ogawamachi Station has a single island platform on the forth basement ("B4F") level, serving two tracks.
+The platform numbers are continuous with the neighboring Awajichō Station and are numbered platforms 3 and 4.

 Platforms

 History

 The station opened on 16 March 1980.

 Passenger statistics

 In fiscal 2011, the station was used by an average of 64,205 passengers daily.

 Surrounding area

 The station is located underneath Tokyo Metropolitan Route 302 (Yasukuni-dōri) between Tokyo Metropolitan Routes 403 (Hongō-dōri) and 405 (Sotobori-dōri).
 The area is home to many mid-rise office buildings and scattered apartment buildings.
 Other points of interest include: